Biking & Walking

 - Liberty & Seaboard Transfer Stop

 Bike Racks on Public Transit

 - Bus: Bicycle racks are located on the front of Hampton Roads Transit, WATA Suffolk Transit, and Star Transit buses.
 Each rack holds two bikes.

-- Light Rail: Bike racks are available inside the Tide train and many stations have bicycle parking.
+- Light Rail: Bike racks are available inside The Tide (HRT Light rail) and many stations have bicycle parking.

-- Ferry: Bike racks are available on-board HRT’s Elizabeth River Ferry service.
+- Ferry: Bike racks are available on-board HRT Ferry Service.

 Call Lost & Found!